The Best Interest of the Child Principle

 While family courts in Texas have the authority to decide issues regarding child custody, there is also a policy preference that favors alternative dispute resolution in custody cases.
 These arbitrations can result in written binding agreements regarding child custody.
 In case alternative dispute resolution is unsuccessful, however, family courts may ultimately settle any issues regarding child custody support.

-Negotiating for the rights of a child requires the expertise of a seasoned Texas family law attorney who understand the various factors that might influence a family court’s reasoning.
-If you are faced with a familiar situation, do not hesitate to contact Conner & Lindamood, P.C. in Houston, where our lawyers will fight passionately regarding your child custody rights.
+Negotiating for the rights of a child requires the expertise of a seasoned Texas family law lawyer who understand the various factors that might influence a family court’s reasoning.
+If you are faced with a familiar situation, do not hesitate to contact Lindamood & Robinson, P.C. in Houston, where our lawyers will fight passionately regarding your child custody rights.